-5. It empowers people
+5. Wheel of emotions empowers people

 Knowing what we are feeling is incredibly empowering.
 When we start to accept our emotions as they come, instead of suppressing or rejecting them – we also learn how to express and constructively share them.
 This ultimately results in a mental and emotional state that allows us to work towards our goals.

 The psycho-evolutionary theory suggests ten postulates that describe the nature of emotions in humans as well as animals.

 American psychologist Dr. Robert Plutchik was a thought leader when it comes to studying the nature of emotions.
 He devised the psycho-evolutionary theory, which categorizes emotions and the responses they produce in us.

 Plutchik stated that our primary emotions are an evolutionary development, and how we respond to them is greatly affected by the survival possibility offered by it.
 As a result, the responses that increased the survival of ancient humans were naturally selected.

 He suggested the following ten postulates about the nature of emotions:

 - Emotions have evolved differently in different animals.
 As a result, they may be expressed differently.

 - The evolutionary purpose of emotions is to help the animals survive.
 This is especially applicable when the animal encounters challenges in its environment.